shashwat623/Customer-Churn-Prediction/README.md

 Random Forest Classifier was chosen as the final model for prediction, which after applying the estimator from parameter tuning, gave us a score of 87.88%
 The cross validated score for the same was 82.24%.
 Other accuracy and performance metrics like Confusion matrix and AU-ROC Curve (for classification models) is given in the uploaded jupyter notebook.

-# Here's what we learnt
+# Here's what we learned
 The key factors predicting a customer’s churn are Total Charges, Monthly Charges & Tenure.
 The greater total charges and tenure are, the less is the probability to churn.
 Users with a month to month contract are more likely to churn than users with long term contracts.
 These factors clearly make sense as apart from services, cost is the main factor guiding a customer’s decision.
 Tenure is another important factor as a customer will only opt for a longer tenure if he/she is satisfied with the company’s services and price.